Platform engineer salary in 2026: what the data actually shows

 Methodology and limitations

-Numbers are reconciled from multiple public sources as of April 2026: BLS OEWS May 2024 release, Salary.com public data on platform engineer as of April 2026, ZipRecruiter platform engineer salary page, Indeed platform engineer salary page, Glassdoor platform engineer salary page, Levels.fyi platform and infrastructure engineer data.
+Numbers are reconciled from multiple public sources, all re-checked live in June 2026: the BLS OEWS May 2025 release (the federal software-developer wage anchor), Salary.com platform engineer page (as of 1 June 2026), ZipRecruiter platform engineer page (March 2026 update), Indeed platform engineer page (updated 15 June 2026), Glassdoor platform engineer page, and Levels.fyi platform and infrastructure engineer data.

 Limitations: self-reported data over-represents senior and well-compensated roles.
 Job-posting data under-represents roles that are filled via internal promotion or passive recruiting.
 Metro data for specifically "platform engineer" titles is thin and we use broader software developer metro multipliers applied to platform-specific national rates.
 All numbers are US dollars and US markets.
 UK, EU, APAC rates are significantly lower and vary locally.